MTH-361A | Spring 2026 | University of Portland

 The probability of a single point is zero for continuous distributions: \[P(X = x) = 0, \ \text{for any } x\] because continuous distributions are defined over an infinite number of possible values, and the probability at a single point is infinitesimally small.

-Instead, we calculate probabilities over intervals using integration:
+If \(f(x)\) is a PDF, we calculate probabilities over intervals of using integration:

 Suppose we conduct an experiment of flipping \(n\) fair coins.
 The sample space \(S\) contains all possible outcomes, where the number of outcomes is \(2^n\).